 “Laugh it up fool!
 Gigglo!”
 “Hahaha!
 Normalis!
 Ahh, that’s better.
 Now, fall asleep!
 Dormirium!”
 “Reflecto!”
 “What?!
 Eh, nooo.
 Zzzzzzzz.”

 There are no rules for how much damage you do or how many spells you can take, as the point is to create interesting scenes and drama.
 For this, it is often a good idea to have a quick out of game chat with your opponent about how you would like your duel to go.
 Also, remember that the Staff will always win a duel against a student, unless they specifically choose not to.
 In any case, make it grand and fun to watch!

-You might come across all kinds of potions and magical liquids.
-In general most potions will be safe to drink, but please still exercise caution.
+Alchemy You might come across all kinds of potions and magical liquids.
+In general, most potions will be safe to drink, but please still exercise caution.
 Don’t drink anything in the Alchemy class without the Professor’s permission.

 If you create your own potions, only use ingredients that are safe to drink.
-Also label your bottles properly, so that other people are also able to act out the effects of the potions.
-Please be careful of drinking potions if you’re unsure of their contents, especially if you have allergies.
+Also, label your bottles properly, so that other people are also able to act out the effects of the potions.
+Please be careful about drinking potions if you’re unsure of their contents, especially if you have allergies.
 It’s always allowed to just fake drinking for any reason.
 Safety comes first!